 Empathy is taking the time to walk in your customer’s shoes.
 It’s a way of meeting them where they are with some understanding of who they are, their personal situation, the challenges or pain points they face, and the things they value.

-Now, that can mean one thing if you work in, say, office-equipment sales, and a totally different thing for those of us who work in a more personal field like final expense insurance.
+Now, that can mean one thing if you work in, say, office-equipment sales, and a totally different thing for those of us who work in a more personal field like life insurance.
 The starting point for our work is already an emotional one charged with worry, fear and even sadness.
 So, leading with empathy in every customer encounter isn’t just a better way to approach a sale; it’s the caring way to approach another person, one who may be thinking about the reality of their death for the first time.

 What’s the best way to make sure you’re approaching every sale with empathy?
 Before you engage with someone, take a step back and picture where they may be coming from.
 This isn’t about making judgements, it’s about taking in information that can help you get to know someone.